-The Inclusionary Zoning (IZ) Law requires that a certain percentage of units in a new residential development, or a substantial rehabilitation that expands an existing building, set aside affordable units in exchange for a bonus density.
-The goals of this program are to increase the supply of affordable housing for low- and moderate-income families and workers, to support the creation of mixed-income communities, to prevent rising home prices from driving out low- and moderate-income residents, and to leverage the expertise and capacity of the private market to develop affordable housing.
+The District's Inclusionary Zoning (IZ) Program requires a certain percentage of units in a new residential development, or a substantial rehabilitation that expands an existing building, be set aside as affordable units.
+The goals of this program are to increase the supply of affordable housing for low- and moderate-income households, to support the creation of mixed-income communities, to prevent rising home prices from driving out low- and moderate-income residents, and to leverage the expertise and capacity of the private market to develop affordable housing.

 Affordable Dwelling Units (ADUs) are defined as for-sale and for-rent homes that are locally restricted for occupancy by households whose income falls within a certain range and are generally offered at a below-market rate.
-ADUs do not include for-sale and for-rent homes that are federally restricted (eg. HOME, LIHTC, CDBG) or developments funded through HPTF.
 ADUs are generally produced in exchange for zoning relief, tax incentives, public financing, and/or the right to purchase or lease District-owned land.
 Specific ADU provisions, such as the affordability period, income limits, and resale restrictions, are set out in deeds, covenants, land disposition agreements, ADU administration plans and other originating documents.
-These provisions have historically varied from project to project, as each is a result of a unique negotiation or project approval.
-However, ADU restrictions are now more standardized.